 Today that agreement among the states has become difficult to maintain.
 The lake’s falling water levels and resulting reduction in water availability have forced local authorities to come up with an innovative plan to prevent Las Vegas from going dry.

-A hydraulic tunnel built by Salini Impregilo
+Facing Lake Mead’s drought with the hydraulic tunnel by Salini Impregilo

 The Southern Nevada Water Authority decided to cope Lake Mead’s drought by building a hydraulic tunnel, a unique example of a work of this kind that set a new engineering record.